jwelrynewone/docs/deprecated/Lending.md

 ---
-description: Growing surplus, incentivizing veMATRIX holders, and offering yield to the protocol's liquidity providers
+description: Growing surplus, incentivizing veNIBI holders, and offering yield to the protocol's liquidity providers
 ---

 # Lending Strategies - Yield on Reserves